jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 - Added the ability to print statements.
 Print statements print a newline with them by default.
 - Entering expressions no longer will work, you must use a statement and follow it with a ';'.
 - Tested the examples from this chapter through running a file with the test cases listed above in the [Running](https://github.com/jisanders1/Projects/tree/main/Programming%20Languages%20(CS%20403)/clox#running) section.

+Chapter 22 - Local Variables:
+- Added block statements with the ability to track the scope.
+- With block statements, the differentiation between global and local variables was specified.
+- Re-declaration of variables within the same scope and using a variable in its own initializer are not allowed.

 ## Issues
 - The compilation process is a bit long.
 Perhaps making a makefile will reduce difficulty.